mastanca/webtask-workshop/modules/hello-editor.md

 - Go to the `settings` page.
 - Click `Webhooks`.
 - Click the `Add wehook` button.
-- For the payload URL, paste the URL of your Webtask.
+- For the payload URL, paste the URL of your webtask.
 - For Content type, select `application/json`.
 - For events, select `Send me everything`.
 - Leave all other values as defaults.